When It’s Not the Most Wonderful Time of the Year

 Give them a gift

-Of course I don’t mean a gift you buy at a store.
-I mean the gifts of compassion, the opportunity of donation and a listening ear.
+Of course we don’t mean a gift you buy at a store.
+We mean the gifts of compassion, the opportunity of donation and a listening ear.
 We are often the one person who walks into their room of sadness and crisis while everyone is walking out.
 Bearing witness to their pain, allowing them to express their feelings and just being present is a gift.

-Early on in my career at Gift of Life, I found a poem by Nancy Myerholts.
-I printed it out and it is on the wall of my office so I never forget that I can give donor families “The Gift of Someone Who Listens.”
-Here’s an excerpt:
+A poem by Nancy Myerholtz hangs in our office so we never forget that we can give donor families “The Gift of Someone Who Listens.”
+Following is an excerpt:

 It wasn’t the person with answers